ionos-cloud/ionosctl/docs/subcommands/Compute Engine/server/create.md

   -k, --ssh-key-paths strings      [CUBE Server] Absolute paths for the SSH Keys of the Direct Attached Storage
       --template-id string         [CUBE Server] The unique Template Id (required) -t, --timeout int                Timeout option for Request for Server creation/for Server to be in AVAILABLE state [seconds] (default 60)
-      --type string                Type usages for the Server (default "ENTERPRISE") -v, --verbose                    Print step-by-step process when running command -N, --volume-name string         [CUBE Server] Name of the Direct Attached Storage (default "Unnamed Direct Attached Storage")
+      --type string                Type usages for the Server.
+Can be one of: ENTERPRISE, CUBE, VCPU (default "ENTERPRISE") -v, --verbose                    Print step-by-step process when running command -N, --volume-name string         [CUBE Server] Name of the Direct Attached Storage (default "Unnamed Direct Attached Storage")
   -w, --wait-for-request           Wait for the Request for Server creation to be executed